 Over-the-counter depots, using manual or electronic scanners, will count your containers immediately and provide refunds in cash or via an electronic funds transfer (EFT) into your bank account – depending on the quantity of containers you have.
 You will also be able to donate your containers to a community group or charity, using their unique scheme ID (available closer to scheme launch).

 Some over-the-counter depots will also provide a drop-off service, allowing customers to quickly ‘drop-off’ their bags of containers.
 See below section for further details on this type of refund point.

 Drop-offs are a convenient way to recycle your containers and receive a refund.
 There are three key steps to remember:

-- Bag it: bag your containers using a multi-use plastic bag (single-use plastic bags are not suitable)
+- Bag it: bag your containers using a multi-use plastic bag

 - Tag it: tag your containers using labels from your local container refund point, displaying your scheme ID and transaction ID

 - Drop it: drop off your containers at your local container refund point

 Where do I get my multi-use bag from?